whymatter/whymatter.github.io/_posts/2018-01-22-MNIST-sensitivity-to-displacement.markdown

 My goal is to create a header for this blog which is basically just a HTML5 canvas in which you can write digits from 0 to 9 using your mouse.
 I then tought I could pass them to a simple [feedforward neural network](https://en.wikipedia.org/wiki/Feedforward_neural_network) and get an exact guess which digit you have written down.
-Kind of a cool welcome header s I think!
+Kind of a cool welcome header I think!

 How I coded the canvas can be read in another blog article - which first has to be written... :grin: